josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ### Adding pages

 For starters, just to get some pages on our site, let's create `about.svelte` and `contact.svelte` files inside of `src/routes`.
 (We can always delete or modify them later.)
-We'll also create a `blog` folder, with an `index.svelte` inside.
+We'll also create a `blog` folder, with an `index.svelte` file inside.

-Inside each of those files, we can just toss a quick heading, and maybe some text, just so we can see a little content.
+Within each of those files, let's toss a quick heading, and maybe some text, just so we can see a little content.

 <SideNote>
 Svelte files can just contain plain HTML.